Egnyte stock

 Frequently asked questions

-- Is Egnyte still a private company?
+- Is Egnyte a public or private company?

 - What is Egnyte's valuation?

 - Egnyte's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 - Can I sell my Egnyte stock?